sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 * Reveal Secret - The attacker is able to reveal the *Secret* the end user wants to keep private.

-   * Network Evesdrop - If the attacker has direct access to network communications made by the software, they may be able to reveal secret using packet payload data.
+   * Network Eavesdrop - If the attacker has direct access to network communications made by the software, they may be able to reveal secret using packet payload data.
 This can be mitigated by ensuring all data sent over network communications is encrypted and/or data is sent over secure TLS channel.

-   * Another way an attacker may attempt to reveal a *Secret* is by gaining access to it in clear text form in memory or storage.
+   * Obtain Clear Text - Another way an attacker may attempt to reveal a *Secret* is by gaining access to it in clear text form in memory or storage.
+Mitgations as follows:
-      * This is mitigated by ensuring once a *Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
-This must happen before said memory space is deallocated.
+      * Sanitize Memory - By ensuring that once a *Secret* is no longer needed by application, the memory space where it is located is promptly scrubbed.
+This must happen before said memory space is deallocated if applicable.
-      * Secret data should never be stored in clear text when at rest.
-To limit unnecessary exposure the software should encrypt each *Secret* individually preferably with unique encryption keys for each.
+      * Encrypt Data at Rest - Secret data should never be stored in clear text when at rest.
+To limit unnecessary exposure the software should encrypt each *Secret* individually and preferably with unique encryption keys for each.

 * Information Leakage - The software should not reveal any information about *Secret* even when in encrypted form.
 For example, an attacker should not be able to compare encrypted blobs and infer the two *Secrets* are identical.